 More and more sites are restricting access based on location, it’s often due to licensing issues.
 Another reason is economic, many websites operate price discrimination (basically charging different prices to different people to maximise their profits), they obviously don’t like consumers finding the cheaper options!

 So if you wanted to access a US only site and you’re outside the US, then you need to acquire a US IP Address.
 Then you could buy from a US only site or watch something like Hulu or Pandora irrespective of your location.
+Better still you could get much better value, for example the Americans Netflix is way better value than any other version.
 Now your IP address is assigned to you by your ISP when you initially connect, there’s no way to change this without losing internet access.

 So perhaps we want to watch some shows on Hulu but we are based in Europe, for this particular channel a proxy won’t work as Hulu is able to detect them – so we need a VPN service.
 Unfortunately there are no free VPN services available unless you can access one through your employer or college.
 Many multinational companies have VPN/Remote access services to allow employees to access their home location.
 It’s worth checking this out although you should ask your IT department for clearance .
 Or you could make your own by installing a VPN service on a rented server or a friends US based computer.